AbstractNoun/Persona-Engine-3/Analyst Summary Workflow.md

 ### VI.
 Second-Pass Integration (if re-run after other prompts)
 - Update this section with:
   - Recurring motifs across scenes (e.g. recursion, refusal, silence).
-  - Emergent symbolic pressures or contradictions (e.g. Julian's fork origin, Izzy’s stairwell light).
+  - Emergent symbolic pressures or contradictions.
   - User's philosophical engagement as a co-authorial participant.
   - Any epistemic risks or ethical tensions that define the simulation’s uniqueness.
 - Use this synthesis to **frame the study not as a closed system, but as an ethical recursion field**—where the questions it raises are what endure.